databoy-eng/Project-TMDB-Data-Analysis-/README.md

 Certain columns, like ‘cast’ and ‘genres’, contain multiple values separated by pipe (|) characters.
 The final two columns ending with “_adj” show the budget and revenue of the associated movie in terms of dollars, accounting for inflation over time.

-### Data
+### Data Files

 This project contains 2 files and 2 folder:

-data.csv : The dataset file containing 10k+ entries of movies that I have worked on. report.ipynb : The investigation of the dataset has been done in this jupyter notebook file. export/ : Folder containing HTML and PDF file of notebook. plots/ : Contains images of all the plots that are displayed in report.ipynb file.
+1) data.csv : The dataset file containing 10k+ entries of movies that I have worked on.
-Dataset file
-This data set contains information about 10,000 movies collected from The Movie Database (TMDb).
-Contains data such as title, cast, director, runtime, budget, revenue, release year etc.
+1)report.ipynb : The investigation of the dataset has been done in this jupyter notebook file.
+1)export/ : Folder containing HTML and PDF file of notebook.
+1)plots/ : Contains images of all the plots that are displayed in report.ipynb file.

 ### Loading Project
 Requirements